maraakate/daikatana/Readme.md

-# Daikatana 1.3 for Windows, Linux, OSX and FreeBSD
+# Daikatana 1.3 for Windows, Linux, and FreeBSD

 Preliminary front page of the Daikatana 1.3 project until we have a proper page ;-)